JZhong01/JZhong01.github.io/_posts/2024-01-17-time-series-decomposition.md

 categories: [home-page, time-series]
 ---

-This project focuses on forecasting sunspot activity using time series analysis methods.
-The dataset spans from January 1749 to the present, recording monthly mean sunspot numbers.
-Decomposition methods such as Classical Decomposition and STL (Seasonal and Trend decomposition using Loess) were employed to separate the trend, seasonality, and residual components.
+This project focuses on forecasting sunspot activity using time series analysis techniques on historical data from 1749 to the present.
+The analysis utilizes both Classical and STL (Seasonal and Trend decomposition using Loess) decomposition methods to separate trends, seasonality, and residuals.
+Forecast models were evaluated based on Mean Absolute Percentage Error (MAPE) and Mean Squared Error (MSE), comparing results from different training set sizes.
+Key skills include time series decomposition, error analysis, model evaluation, and forecasting.
+The study discusses the impact of recent shifts in sunspot activity on model accuracy and the potential for future refinement using more advanced forecasting techniques.

-Through error analysis using metrics like MAPE and MSE, the forecast results indicated that larger training sets provided better predictive performance, although limitations such as sudden shifts in trends affected model accuracy.
-This case study also discusses the potential for more complex models like exponential smoothing to capture these dynamics in future iterations.

-Key skills include data preprocessing, time series decomposition, STL smoothing, and forecast error analysis.